julianslz/Spatial_Fair_Train_Test_Split/README.md

 For a better experience, create a new environment using the requirements.txt file.

 Make sure you include the Code and Datasets folders as sources root.

+## Running the script
+The main script is *main_demo.py* and it contains the instructions to run it for your dataset.
+You will only need a semivariogram model for your data using
+GSLIB convention.
+[Here](https://github.com/GeostatsGuy/PythonNumericalDemos/blob/master/GeostatsPy_variogram_modeling.ipynb) you can find more information and a demo.

 ## Cython compilation
 After installing the [Cython](https://cython.org/) package, the code should run without problem because I have compiled the code for you.
 Otherwise, try to compile the cython_kriging_c.pyx file as: